joemiller/workwithme.guide-myguide/index.md

 * I just need time to step back and think.
 I usually realize I am being unreasonable but it takes time.

-## Me Being Me

-* My style of humor is often **sarcastic**.
-This can come off as negative when I don't intend it to be, especially when this happens on text-based mediums like Slack.

 ## Pet Peeves

 _I don't expect this list to change your actions—but it might help you better understand and empathize with my reactions._

-* I have a low tolerance for **pedancy**.
-This is a quality I sometimes engage in myself and always regret it.
 * I do not like when engineers' jump to a conclusion about a system or past decisions that they have not taken the time to understand or empathize with.
 * I do not like when people are negative about other engineers, eg: "what the hell were those idiots thinking?"
 * Meetings without outcomes / decisions.